Olusamimaths/Quiz-app/README.md

 *****************************************
 About the App
 *****************************************
-The Quiz App is an educational application that quizzes users know their knowledge of basic website design concepts.
+The Quiz App is an educational application that quizzes users on their knowledge of basic website design concepts.
 The app has a marking system built into it and so it displays the users score immediatelythe submit.